 Beginning with creating punk rock graphics at night, while working a day job producing financial investment charts...

-I fell into this career by accident, between art schools.
+I fell into this career by accident, between attending two different art schools.
 Done with working in restaurant kitchens, which, while fun, was not going to be a career for me...
 I saw a job listing for a “chartist”.
 Sure, why not?
 I contacted HR, was called in for an interview, I filled out some forms, and was then hired based on being both an art college dropout and the recent manager of baking at a bistro in Harvard Square.
 They saw potential in someone with both visual and managerial background.
 I learned on the job.
 I was very lucky.
 And so were they.

 I have been working in a freelance capacity ever since, with a breadth of experience and successful projects completed across web, print, and screen media.
 I am constantly upgrading and adding to my skill set.
 The range of my clientele includes corporate in-house art departments, non-profit organizations, audio-visual companies, advertising agencies, small businesses, design studios, individual artists, musicians, universities, and municipalities, plus independent projects and assisting other designers.
 There is much flexibility here.

 I have a dual career in both fine and graphic arts.
 The two balance and inform each other.
 They each make me better at both.